 Apollo doesn’t resist.
 He lets her comfort him.
 Another sign of vulnerability, another way in which he exposes himself to her.

 But she still has an agenda.
 This Athena, she’s got ideas.
 She caresses his hand – less sexual, but still “inappropriate”.
 You see that she’s slowly working it open in order to intertwine their fingers.
-(A symbol almost exclusively of romantic love.)
+(Not traditionally done in this way between adults except as a romantic gesture.)
 Apollo’s flippin’ face though.
 Danger!
 Danger!
 She was literally groping his thigh but he’s having just as much reaction to this affectionate hand-holding.
 It’s just one scene and these two will be the death of me.
 Look at the way he’s watching her do it.
-First her face in the top gif – “My angel!” – and then staring down at their hands in the bottom gif – “f——–k”
+First her face in the top gif – “My angel!” – and then staring down at their hands in the bottom gif – “f————–k”

 And then Athena’s face.
 You can see in the bottom gif that she’s getting ready to say something and she knows he’s not going to like it.